 - Babylon 5: Doctor Franklin has a reputation for taking his oath of confidentiality very seriously, so when he arrives with an offer to set up a meeting between Captain Sheridan and the man in charge of smuggling fugitive telepaths through the station, nobody is surprised.
 You already know who the meeting turns out to be with.

 - Being Erica: When starting a new job at a publishing company, the main character strikes up a conversation with an assistant and a young woman, and ends up insulting a book called The Secret of Now.
 The woman turns out to be her new boss, recently promoted due to her success with that same book.
 Her assumption is understandable, as she expected the man who interviewed her to be her boss, but he was fired in the interim.

-- Doctor Who: Happens in the never finished serial Shada when the somewhat doddery old Professor Chronotis turns out to be the notorious Time Lord renegade Salyavin.
+- Happens in the never-finished serial "Shada" when the somewhat doddery old Professor Chronotis turns out to be the notorious Time Lord renegade Salyavin.

 - Also occurs in the prequel to "The Bells of Saint John" with the Doctor in a playground lamenting his inability to find his friend (Clara Oswald) to a young girl.
 Of course, it turns out this young girl IS Clara, though the Doctor does not realize it and, upon young Clara's suggestion that he should think about it in a quiet place, goes off to a Cumbria monastery in 1207 in the resulting episode.

 - Dollhouse: The latter part of the second season features the search for the head of Rossum, a mysterious person who hasn't been seen in public and may be to blame for everything in the show.
 Boyd is the head of Rossum.